 In December 2019, the Marten Falls First Nation (MFFN) Community Access Road Project Team introduced an Indigenous Knowledge (IK) Program.
-An important part of the assessment processes is collecting IK and information on Indigenous land and resource use to help us understand baseline (existing) conditions, predict the potential effects of the Project, and determine appropriate impact management and monitoring measures.
+An important part of the assessment processes is collecting IK and information on Indigenous land and resource use to help us understand existing conditions and predict the potential effects of the Project including impacts to Aboriginal and / or Treaty Rights and Interests.

 The IK Program involves two key ways for information gathering and sharing: